 In a circular economy, resources and energy are abundant because they are never lost.

 What is a linear economy?

 In a linear economy, most of our resources are taken from nature, used briefly, then thrown away.
-In 2015: 52% of municipal solid waste ended up in landfills, 25.8% was recycled, 8.9% was composted, and 12.8% was combusted with energy recovery.
-1 The waste turns into methane, toxic waste, and plastic pollution that clogs the ocean and poisons wildlife.
+In 2015: 52% of the municipal solid waste ended up in landfills, 25.8% was recycled, 8.9% was composted, and 12.8% was combusted with energy recovery according to Advancing Sustainable Materials Management: 2015 Fact Sheet.
+The waste turns into methane, toxic waste, and plastic pollution that clogs the ocean and poisons wildlife.

 The term circular economy is not a catchphrase.
 It's a movement.
 It's a systemic change that requires businesses and policies to turn course together.
 The principles behind the circular economy were shaped by a few ideas and thought leaders.